 Professor André Keet

-Prof André Keet is Current the Chair – Critical Studies in Higher Education Transformation (CriSHET) at Nelson Mandela University and is acknowledged as a leading figure nationally in studying, doing and guiding transformation within Higher Education.
+Prof André Keet is the current Chair – Critical Studies in Higher Education Transformation (CriSHET) at Nelson Mandela University and is acknowledged as a leading figure nationally in studying, facilitating and guiding transformation within Higher Education.

 Prof Keet’s commitment and passion towards human rights, social justice and democracy development makes him a popular keynote speaker and a prolific writer of scholarly publications.
 He holds several editorial positions, contributes to the processes of the National Research Foundation, supervises and acts as an external examiner for masters and doctoral studies and is extensively connected – from grassroots organisations through to his links within the structures of the African Union and United Nations.